github/docs/content/development/contributing-to-osmand/voice-prompts.md

 </pre>

 ## 2. Voice Languages and Variants
 * Some common language voice prompt packages are pre-installed in OsmAnd, others require a one-time download.
+(Please note that also the pre-installed ones appear as if they were a download.)
 * For some languages we offer different regional variants.
 Hearing also the corresponding regional pronunciation depends on the capabilities of your device.
-* For some voices we also offer additional variants with e.g. shorter ('casual') prompts or some prompts muted to redcue chattiness.
+* For some voices we also offer additional variants with e.g. shorter ('casual') prompts or some prompts muted to reduce chattiness.

 ## 3. Testing of Voice Prompts
 You may temporarily enable OssmAnd's Development plugin, then go to its settings and use button _Test voice propmts_.
 It provides several annlouncement examples for each type of OsmAnd prompt, using a wide range of numbers to test time/distance formating and pronunciation.
 The button caption staes the basic prompt content, the exact wording is specified in the tts.js file you test.